LummiGIS/LAS_tools/README.md

 # LAS_tools

 ### Scripts to batch process LAZ and LAS files
-These tools are meant to be executed from a Python IDE that points to the Python installation for ArcGIS Pro.
+These tools are meant to be executed from a Python IDE that points to the Python installation for ArcGIS Pro (or in a Python window in ArcGIS Pro after editing paths).

 #### Merge_LAS
 Takes all of the LAS files in a directory and appends them to an existing LAS file.
 Take one of the existing LAS files in your directory of LAS files and move it to a new directory, append all the remaining files to that moved LAS.